nanoelectronics-new/Nanoqtt-new-qtt-tutorial/docs/source/Measurement.rst

 On the slope
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-One option is the do the same as being on the top of the peak but instead of finding the maximum of the current, you look for the maximum slope.
+One option is to do the same as being on the top of the peak but instead of finding the maximum of the current, you look for the maximum slope.
 For getting the derivative you can use a Gaussian fit (probably other methods can work).

 Find the max of the derivative